Dodging DeepFake Detection via Implicit Spatial-Domain Notch Filtering: Related Work

 Some GANs are also specially designed to manipulate the facial attributes of real images.
 AttGAN \cite{he2019attgan} adopts an attribute detection constraint to the generated image instead of latent representation to guarantee the correct change of desired attributes.
 STGAN \cite{liu2019stgan} selectively analyzes the difference between target and source attribute vectors and adaptively modifies the encoder feature for enhanced attribute editing.
 StarGAN \cite{choi2018stargan} proposes a novel approach that can perform image-to-image translations for multiple domains using only a single model.
-The images generated by StarGAN v2 \cite{choi2020stargan} reach a level with high performance in terms of both diversity and scalability over multiple domains. high-fidelity arbitrary face editing (HifaFace) \cite{gao2021high} is proposed to maintain rich details (\eg, wrinkles) of non-editing areas.
-Their work directly feeds the high-frequency information of the input image into the end of the generator with wavelet-based skip-connection, which relieves the pressure of the generator to synthesize rich details.